JetBrains/resharper-devguide/HowTo/WorkWithColorThemes.md

 ---
+title: Work with Color Themes
 ---

-# Work with Color Themes
 **What you should know beforehand:**
 * [Lifetime](/HowTo/WorkWithLifetime.md)
 * [IProperty](/HowTo/WorkWithIProperty.md)